dymio/codenohito_book/rules/setup_debian_rails_server.md

 The first one set 600 seconds (10 minutes) timeout before breaking a connection.
 The second one set count of checkalive messages to 3.
 In sum it will give 30 minutes before disconnection by server.
-Dj not forget to restart ssh server:
+Do not forget to restart ssh server:

     /etc/init.d/ssh restart